Chapter 2: The Mathematics of Information

 Real numbers can only be positive or negative, giving you two options: add up or cancel.
 Complex numbers, with their full 360 degrees of phase, allow for a much richer set of interference patterns.
 The phase $\theta$ in $e^{i\theta}$ is the invisible "clock hand" that determines how quantum states interact.
 Without it, quantum algorithms like Shor's factoring algorithm or Grover's search algorithm would not work, because they rely on carefully engineering interference to amplify correct answers and suppress wrong ones.

-Let us take a moment to see how the five topics of this chapter form a unified toolkit.
+Let us take a moment to see how the five topics of this chapter form a unified toolkit for quantum computing.

 Number systems taught us that information can be encoded in different bases, and that binary encoding is the foundation of classical computing.
 With $n$ bits, we can represent $2^n$ states.